-It is a very competitive market though, so you may not want to make a career leap just yet.
+It’s very competitive though, so you may not want to make a career leap just yet.

-Giving it a go, however, can provide a outlet for your creative writing that will earn you some extra cash.
+Giving it a go, however, can provide an outlet for your creative writing that will earn you some extra cash.

 It doesn’t take much and a punchy pun or quirky quote could earn you up to £150!

 Start by researching the market – the best place to start is at a high-street card shop.

 - Go in and take note of the types of cards available, read them and get an idea of what types of cards are popular.

 - Take down the publisher’s name, which can be found on the back.

 - You should write down as many publishers as possible.

 The amount of money earned varies from publisher to publisher and like all freelance work, it sometimes takes a while to receive payment.

 So initially this isn’t a good option for steady income; however, with steady contact building many people make a career out of greeting card writing.